FDA 510(k) Submission Process: A Step-By-Step Guide On How To Prepare Yours

 Section 15.0 – Biocompatibility

-Section 13.0 – Proposed Labeling is going to be pulled straight from your design outputs.
-Grab a copy of your device label, but don’t stop there.
-Labeling includes your device label, your instructions for use (IFU), package insert, and any patient labeling.
-While this should be your final version, it’s a good idea to expect some changes to come during the review and approval process.
+Labeling includes more than your device label.
+It encompasses your instructions for use (IFU), package insert, and any patient labeling.
+Pull this from your design outputs.
+While this should be your final version, expect the possibility of changes during the review and clearance process.

 The first section on testing is Section 14.0 – Sterilization and Shelf Life.